-Table 8D.
-Program Outcomes: Undergraduate
+Table 8E.
+Program Outcomes: International Trainees

 Rationale

-For new applications, this table provides information on the effectiveness of the proposed training program.

-For renewal applications, this table provides information about the use of undergraduate training positions (e.g., distribution by faculty member, year in program, years of support per undergraduate student).
+For renewal applications, this table provides information about the use of research training support (e.g., distribution by faculty member, year in program, years of support per international trainee).
 The data also permits an evaluation of the effectiveness of the supported training program in achieving the training objectives of the prior award period(s) for up to 15 years.

 Instructions

-Part I. Those Appointed to the Grant
+Part I. Those Supported by the Grant

-In Part I, list sequentially, by year of entry into the program, all undergraduate students who have been supported by this grant at any time during the last 15 grant years, including those who did not complete the training program for any reason.
-If the grant has been active for less than 15 years, list all undergraduate students to date.
+In Part I, list sequentially, by year of entry into the program, all international trainees who have been supported by this grant for at least one person month at any time during the last 15 grant years, including those who did not complete the training program for any reason.
+If the grant has been active for less than 15 years, list all international trainees to date.

 For each trainee, provide:

-Trainee.
+International Trainee/Country.
 Provide the student’s name in the format Last Name, First Name and Middle Initial.
+Indicate their country of citizenship or residence (whichever is applicable).

 Faculty Member.
-In the format of Last Name, First Name and Middle Initial, provide up to two primary research training faculty that acting as mentors (for trainees, these will be training grant faculty).
+In the format of Last Name, First Name and Middle Initial, provide up to two primary research training faculty that acted as mentors (for trainees, these will be training grant faculty).
 If not yet selected, indicate “TBD” (to be determined).

 Start Date.
 Provide the calendar month and year of entry into the current program in the format MM/YYYY.